Five Dollar Wrench

 Drifters aren't bad people.
 They're just wandering because they can.
 Sure, they'll take advantage of you if you let 'em, but so will anybody else, right?

-He told me his name was Finn, "Like the book."
-He could probably tell I was skeptical, because he said, "Out here, I'm free to be anybody I want.
-And ain't it a blessing to be what you want to be."
+He told me his name was Finn, "Like the book, by Twain."
+He could probably tell I was skeptical, because he said, "Out here, I'm free t'be anybody I want.
+Ain't it a blessing to be what you want to be and go as you please.
+That's freedom."

 I told him I was going to Gary and asked where he was headed.

 "Where is for folks who got someplace to be.
-I'm just headin' that way," and he pointed west.
+I'm just headin' that way," he said, pointing west.

 "...because?"

-"Because I got tired of bein' where I was."
+"Because I got enough of bein' where I was."

 I respected that.

-He asked why I was going to Gary.
-I wanted to be clever and say, "Because I got tired of bein' where I was," but the truth is, I didn't know.
+When he asked why I was going to Gary, I wanted to be clever and say, "Because I got enough of bein' where I was," but the truth is, I didn't know.

-I said I was going to Gary, because it's what's next, after Tonawka.
+I said I was going to Gary, because it's what's next, after Tonawa.

 "Valpo's next.
-Gary's still a ways off," he said, as he reached for his book.
-It looked like it'd seen better days.
+Gary's still a ways off," he said, as he reached for his book, which looked like it'd seen better days.

 "I never read Huckleberry Finn.
 Is it any good?"

-He said, "It is, but it's not for readin'," and he flipped open the cover to show the pages had been hollowed out.
+"It is," he said, "but it's not for readin'," and he flipped open the cover to show the pages had been hollowed out.
 There was a pack of cigarettes and a deck of cards stashed inside.
 We played Gin Rummy while the train rumbled on.
 I let him win because it felt like the right thing to do.

-Catching trains out of Tonawka wasn't too hard, especially if there was traffic somewhere along the line to slow a train down.
+Catching trains out of Tonawa wasn't hard.
+If there was traffic somewhere along the line, the train had to slow down.
 Hop on.
 Ride out.
 Easy peasy, as long as you don't get spotted.
 But getting off a train is something else.
 It's like getting out of a fire.
 As Finn explained, "Ya gotta do it with finesse."

 Instead of stop, drop, and roll... it's drop, roll, and stop.

 It was great to hear Finn say "finesse."
-I'm guessing he likes the word because it goes with his name, especially the way he says it.
+I figured he liked the word because it went with his name, especially the way he said it.
 He slurred it with intention and hit both syllables hard, as if each was its own sentence, while bringing his arms close to his sides and wobbling like he was pretending to roll.
 Then he jerked his head high with a triumphant toothy grin and said, "Ain't nothin' to it."

 Ain't Nothin' To It should be the motto for Gary, Indiana.

-I went there to prove I could get out of Tonawka, but as I breathed in the stale air that smelled like diesel fumes, wet concrete, and indignation, I realized the only thing I'd found was a bigger way of being poor.
+I went there to prove I could get out of Tonawa, but as I breathed in the stale air that smelled like diesel fumes, wet concrete, and indignation, I thought the only thing I'd found was a bigger way of being poor, not that I minded.
+I was good at being poor.

 Maybe even freedom.

-Two hours later, I was headed back ho...
-Er, back to Tonawka.
+An hour later, I was on the rails again, headed back ho...
+Er, back to Tonawa.

 Editor's Note: